PiterWeb/StdoutPCMApplicationLoopback/README.md

 > The software only works on Windows OS

 ### Objective:
-Stream through stdout (only works on CMD, PowerShell does not work) PCM audio data to pipe to other programs like ffmpeg/ffplay ...
+Stream through stdout (only works on CMD, PowerShell does not work) PCM audio data to pipe to other programs like ffmpeg/ffplay or any that can read PCM from stdin.

 Example of use with ffmpeg (generate .wav file using pipe streaming):
 ```bash